viveknair6915/Video-Summarization-System/README.md

 pip install -r requirements.txt
 ```

-## Usage
-After installing the necessary dependencies, you can start the application by running:
+5. After installing the necessary dependencies, you can start the application by running:

 ```bash